voltrue2/aeterno/README.md

 A daemonazation module written in node.js.

-This module can be used programatically.
+`aeterno` can be used programatically.

+`aeterno` can also daemonize applications that are not written in javascript as well.

 ## How To Install